Artists

 Amanda Means (1945, US) is known for her black-and-white gelatin silver prints of palpable materiality.
 Means is a graduate of Cornell University and SUNY Buffalo, and is a 2017 Guggenheim Fellow, awarded for her contribution to contemporary photography.
 She has exhibited widely and her work is included in numerous collections, including that of the Whitney Museum of American Art; the San Francisco Museum of Modern Art; the Cleveland Museum of Art; the Los Angeles County Museum of Art; the Museum of Fine Arts in Boston; and the MIT List Visual Arts Center.
 She is a master black-and-white printer, having printed professionally for Robert Mapplethorpe, Roni Horn, Francesca Woodman and Petah Coyne, among others.
 She has written for Bomb Magazine and is the Trustee of the John Coplans Trust.
 After living in NYC for 35 years, she moved to Beacon (NY) in 2007.

-TMH PROJECTS: Light in Its Own Language (with Beppie Gielkens), 2023-24.
+TMH PROJECTS: Solo presentation at Unseen Amsterdam, 2024 / Light in Its Own Language (with Beppie Gielkens), 2023-24.

 MARY SUE